eymardfreire/WBL/README.md

 # Wizards Be Like (WBL)

 ## Overview
 Wizards Be Like (WBL) is a 2.5D multiplayer PvP game that draws inspiration from timeless classics like Worms and Gunbound.
-In WBL, players choose from a variety of grimoires and items to participate in thrilling magical battles within interactive and destructible environments.
+In this Minimum Viable Product (MVP) of WBL, players choose from a variety of grimoires and items to participate in thrilling magical battles within interactive and destructible environments.

 ## Features
 - **Local Multiplayer PvP**: Engage in dynamic battles with other players locally in a single machine.